chrisonside/reactnd-project-myreads-starter/README.md

 # MyReads Project

+This is a project completed as part of the [Udacity React Nanodegree](https://eu.udacity.com/course/react-nanodegree--nd019).

+This React project uses [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.

 ## Summary

-This is a bookshelf app which is a student project on the [Udacity React Nanodegree](https://eu.udacity.com/course/react-nanodegree--nd019).

-This app allows you to select and categorise books into different book shelves - **read**, **currently reading** and **want to read**.
+This is a bookshelf app which allows you to select and categorise books into different book shelves - **read**, **currently reading** and **want to read**.
 You can also search the client library to add new books to your shelves.

 The project provides an API server and client library - methods for interacting with the API are detailed below and are used to ensure that your book shelf choices are updated and stored across your interactions with the app.

-This React project uses [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.

 ## To install and launch the app: